Pursuant to its historic purpose of promoting excellence in legal scholarship, The Order of

 The Distinguished Visitor Program replaced the Lecture Series in 2004.

-The Executive Committee takes great pleasure in announcing that Professor Michael J. Gerhardt is the Order of the Coif Distinguished Visitor for 2020.
+The Executive Committee takes great pleasure in announcing that Professor Michael J. Gerhardt is the Order of the Coif Distinguished Visitor for 2020 and 2021.

 Michael J. Gerhardt